JaqiKal/pixavibe/README.md

 **Profiles Sidebar**
 <br>
 Popular Profiles: Check out the most followed profiles.
 Follow or unfollow with a click, and enjoy a sidebar that fits perfectly on any screen.
+The profile sidebar is always present on screens that are large enough.
+On smaller screens, it appears in a smaller section above the main content, and on certain pages it is removed.

 ![x](/documentation/readme-image/existing_feat/popular_profile.webp)